 Technology moves miles forward year by year.
-Progress in AI, machine learning and automation changes the way many industries work, including customer service.
+Progress in AI, machine learning, and automation changes the way many industries work, including customer service.
 Due to that, a lot of routine tasks are no longer in the hands of support agents, leaving them with time to focus solely on challenging, complex issues.
 In other words, automation makes customer service much more efficient.

 What is call center automation

-We can define call center automation as a process that helps to navigate a huge amount of customer service data through algorithms without a need of human interference.
+We can define call center automation as a process that helps to navigate a huge amount of customer service data through algorithms without a need for human interference.
 It saves a lot of time for agents, mainly in large companies, and improves first call resolution (FCR).